What is it

 Years ago we got the original book called “I Stink!” that the kids liked enough to ask for it multiple nights in a row, although I initially didn’t care for it.
 It seemed a celebration of noise and filth that I just didn’t find amusing when trying to put little ones down for the night.

 A few years later I saw that Amazon was premiering a new kids’ show called Stinky and Dirty that had animation that looked an awful lot like the book, and sure enough, the show is a spinoff of the book and its sequel.
 I suppose that’s a dream for many children’s book authors and illustrators, to have their work turned into a show.

 I wasn’t sure what to expect, but I and the kids really like it.

 The books are quite simple, running through the alphabet and showing vehicles making vehicle sounds.
 But the show is about teamwork and problem-solving, in a way that isn’t done on other shows.

 The animation style is unique.
 It’s 3D but texture-mapped to look like paper illustrations.

-The stinky garbage truck from the original book has a friend, a dirty dump truck.
-Together they go around solving problems.
+The characters drive around together solving problems.
 Several times each episode, one of the characters asks, “What if…?”
 And this makes it a great example for problem-solving.
 Their efforts don’t always work out, but they keep trying.

 The show is streaming on Amazon Prime.